cartographer-project/cartographer_ros/docs/source/configuration.rst

   the *odom_frame* in the *map_frame*.

 use_odometry_data
-  If enabled, subscribes to `nav_msgs::Odometry`_ on the topic "odom".
+  If enabled, subscribes to `nav_msgs/Odometry`_ on the topic "odom".
 Odometry must be provided in this case, and the information will be included in SLAM.

 use_constant_odometry_variance